Lassie Online

 Charles S. Strong

-Whew.
 The bank robbers just happen to do something that gets Lassie suspicious of them and hide their loot in the same area with the fossils—and even with those coincidences this is still a slow-moving novel.
-Some of the dialog is pretty bad, too, with Timmy speaking like he's a teenage geek instead of an eight-year- old kid.
+This isn't my favorite of the Whitman Lassie novels, because Timmy seems to speak and act much older than an eight-year-old kid.

 Lassie: The Wild Mountain Trail